Falklands War: Libya

 Through Libya, under Muammar Gaddafi, Argentina received 20 launchers and 60 SA-7 missiles (which Argentina later described as "not effective"), as well as machine guns, mortars and mines.
 To retrieve the weapons, four trips were made using two Argentine Air Force Boeing 707s which refuelled in Recife with the consent of the Brazilian government.

-South Africa

-The UK had terminated the Simonstown Agreement in 1975, thereby effectively denying the Royal Navy access to ports in South Africa and forcing it to use Ascension Island as a staging post.

 Casualties

-In total, 907 people were killed during the 74 days of the conflict:
+In total, 907 people were killed during the 74 days of the conflict.
+Additionally, there were 1,188 Argentine and 777 British injured or wounded.